 Can I Save Money by Moving Out of the City?

-Housing will almost definitely be cheaper, but what other costs might change?
+But in order to calculate your long-run savings, you have to look at many factors.
+Yes, housing will almost definitely be cheaper when you leave a metropolitan area, but what other costs might change?
 And will they be for the better?
 Here are some factors to consider before making the move.

 This is the big one.
 Housing is more expensive in cities because they are densely populated and often don’t have enough units for everyone.
 Urban housing prices have increased significantly in recent years.